Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: Introduction and main results

-The inverse problem for a semi-linear wave equation in $(1+3)$-dimensional Lorentzian space with quadratic non-linearities was studied in \cite{KLU} using interaction of four waves.
-This approach was extended for a general semi-linear term in \cite{HUZ,LUW} and with quadratic derivative in \cite{WZ}.
-In \cite{KLOU}, the coupled Einstein and scalar field equations were studied.
-The result has been more recently strengthened in \cite{UW} for the Einstein scalar field equations with general sources.
-The inverse for semi-linear and quasi-linear wave equations in $(1+n)$-dimensional space are studied in \cite{FLO} using the three wave interactions.
-In \cite{FO19,LLLS19,LLLS} similar multiple-fold linearization methods have been introduced to study inverse problems for elliptic non-linear equations, see also \cite{KUI}.\\
+This paper uses extensively the non-linear interaction of solutions to solve inverse problems.
+In this approach, nonlinearity is used as a tool that helps in solving inverse problems and the reconstruction applies the higher order linearizations of the source-to-solution map.
+An Inverse problem for a non-linear scalar wave equation with a quadratic non-linearity was studied in \cite{KLU_Invent_math} using the multiple-fold linearization and non-linear interaction of non-smooth solutions of linearized equations.
+For the direct problem, the analysis of non-linear interaction for hyperbolic equations started in the studies of Bony \cite{Bony-secondmicro_POS}, Melrose and Ritter \cite{Melrose_Ritter_Annals_Math}, and Rauch and Reed \cite{Rauch_Reed_CPDE}, see also \cites{Barreto_IPI,Barreto_Wang_APDE}.
+These studies used microlocal analysis and conormal singularities, see \cites{GrU_CMP,GuU_duke,Melrose_Uhlmann_CPAM}.
+The inverse problem for a semi-linear wave equation in $(1+3)$-dimensional Lorentzian space with quadratic non-linearities was studied in \cite{KLU_Invent_math} using interaction of four waves.
+This approach was extended for a general semi-linear term in \cites{Hintz_Uhlmann_Zhai_IMRN,LUW_CMP} and with quadratic derivative in \cite{Wang_Zhou_CPDE}.
+In \cite{KLOU_duke}, the coupled Einstein and scalar field equations were studied.
+The result has been more recently strengthened in \cite{Uhlmann_Wang_CPAM} for the Einstein scalar field equations with general sources.
+The inverse for semi-linear and quasi-linear wave equations in $(1 + n)$-dimensional space are studied in \cite{FLO_Forum_math} using the three wave interactions.
+In \cites{FO_jde,LLLS_JMPA,LLLS_Revista} similar multiple-fold linearization methods have been introduced to study inverse problems for elliptic non-linear equations, see also \cites{KrU_MRL,KrU_PMAS,SKSG_biharmonic_nonlinear}.

-In recent works \cite{CLOP,CLOP2,FO}, the authors have also studied problems of recovering zeroth and first order terms for semi-linear wave equations with Minkowski metric.
-The three wave interactions were used in \cite{CLOP,CLOP2} to determine the lower order terms in the equations and in modelling non-linear elastic scattering from discontinuities \cite{deHoop1,deHoop2}.\\
+In recent works \cites{CLOP_JEMS,Chen_Lassas_Oksanen_Paternain_Yang_Mills,FO_JIMJ}, the authors have also studied problems of recovering zeroth and first order terms for semi-linear wave equations with Minkowski metric.
+The three wave interactions were used in \cites{CLOP_JEMS,Chen_Lassas_Oksanen_Paternain_Yang_Mills} to determine the lower order terms in the equations and in modelling non-linear elastic scattering from discontinuities \cites{deHoop_Uhlmann_Wang_IHP,deHoop_Uhlmann_Wang_Math_ann}.